35 Idioms About Secrets

 • He said, “Mum’s the word,” and walked away.

-Other ways to say: Stay quiet, don’t spill it
+Other ways to say: Stay quiet, don’t spill it, zip your lips

-Fun Fact/Origin: “Mum” comes from an old word meaning silence.
+Fun Fact/Origin: “Mum” comes from an old English word that means silence—not related to the word for mother.

 12. Sweep under the rug